Battle of Somosierra: Battle

 Because the Spanish forces could not easily be outflanked by infantry movement, and Napoleon was impatient to proceed, he ordered his Polish Chevaux-Légers escort squadron of 125 men to charge the Spaniards and their fortified artillery batteries.
 To that number must be added members of other squadrons, totaling some 450 men, but these entered the battle later.
 The charge of 125 against the batteries was joined by Niegolewski's platoon returning from reconnaissance.
-It is not clear, however, whether the number included only front-line troops (sabres) or all the soldiers in the units.
-Napoleon issued no written orders.
-Jan Kozietulski, who commanded the 3rd squadron that day, mentioned that he called, "Lekka jazda kłusem!" ("Light cavalry at the trot!") and, passing the little bridge, added, "En avant, Vive l'Empereur!"
-(Forward, long live the Emperor!")
+It is not clear, however, whether the number included only front-line troops (sabres) or all the soldiers in the units, as Napoleon issued no written orders.
+Jan Kozietulski, who commanded the 3rd Squadron that day, mentioned that he called, "Lekka jazda kłusem!" ("Light cavalry at the trot!") and, passing the little bridge, added, "En avant, Vive l'Empereur!"
+(Forward, long live the Emperor!").

-Some authors have assumed that Napoleon had gone out of his mind in ordering the Poles to charge batteries of 16 cannon over several kilometers of extremely difficult terrain.
-Others however, think Napoleon ordered only the closest battery to be taken, in order to open the way for his infantry, and that Kozietulski had misunderstood the order.
+Some authors have assumed that Napoleon had gone out of his mind in ordering the Polish to charge batteries of 16 cannon over several kilometers of extremely difficult terrain.
+Others, however, think Napoleon ordered only the closest battery to be taken, in order to open the way for his infantry, and that Kozietulski had misunderstood the order.
 No matter – once the charge had begun, and the chevaux-légers found themselves under fire from the second battery, they had no choice but to press the attack, as the horses went to the highest speed and were unable to stop.
-They took the second and third batteries but only a few chevaux-légers reached the last battery, and the Spanish attempted to recapture it.
+They took the second and third batteries but only a few of them reached the last battery, and the Spanish attempted to recapture it.
 It was then that Napoleon saw his chance and immediately committed the other squadrons.